 “Any idea what this is?”
 I wave the little box again.

 “The key to my heart.”
 Tom says dryly, still not looking at me.

 “Ha, ha!
 That’s a good one!
 Do you think that key that I got yesterday was for a treasure box somewhere?
 Maybe it’s a game someone’s playing and these are clues!”

 I tear off the ribbon and lift the lid.
 Inside is a gold ring—a man’s wedding band.
 I slide it on my finger, too big.
 I let it slip off and hold it to the light of my desk lamp.
 Engraved on the under side of the band are the words To My Love.
 A smile spreads across my face.

 “Hey Tom!
 Look at this!”

 I spend the rest of the day showing the ring and the key to my co-workers, asking their opinion, trying to see if any of them give off a hint that they know where these items are coming from, but no one has any info.
-In fact, most of them tell me to “get lost” or “go back to work.”
+In fact, most of them tell me to “get lost” or “go to hell.”

 I return to my cubicle and unwrap my tuna sandwich.
 I haven’t seen Tonya today.
 These gifts must be from her!